Public Education and Services

-When walking at night, always carry a flashlight.
-Snakes are most active in the evening hours.
+When walking at night, always carry a flashlight and wear proper footwear.
+Snakes are most active in the evening hours and like to warm themselves on the pavement.
 Rattlesnakes do not always rattle before striking.
 Most bites are caused by people not taking basic precautions:

 Never place your hand where you cannot see it.
 Gardeners are frequently bitten when placing their hands under shrubs and plants without looking.

 While a snake bite is not typically fatal (bees cause more deaths than rattlesnakes) you will need medical attention immediately.
 Dial 911.
 The nearest hospital may not have anti-venom (aka anti-venin).
 First responders will locate the nearest hospital with it and transport you directly there saving critical time.
 While waiting for help to arrive, move far away from the snake and stay calm.
 If possible, remove any jewelry, watches, or tight clothing before swelling starts.

 Remember that all snakes have a reason to be part of our desert.
 Desert rodent populations are kept in-check as snakes feed on them.
 Bull snakes, for example, can also deter rattlesnakes from entering your yard, and are not dangerous to humans.
 Under no circumstances should you attempt to catch any snake, or aggravate it.
 If you discover a snake on your property please call 471-3504, the Citizen Assistance Line.
 Firefighters are trained to identify harmful snakes and can safely remove and dispose of these desert dwellers if necessary.

 Unless you are allergic, scorpions are very painful but rarely cause any damage.
 Dial 911 if you are stung.
 Remember to shake out shoes and slippers - scorpions will often hide there.